bchung9/meeting-debrief-ai-assistant/README.md

-# Meeting Debrief AI Assistant
+# Meeting Debrief AI Assistant README

 A local-first meeting intelligence tool.
 Paste or record a transcript, get back a structured debrief — action items, decisions, open questions, and a summary — in seconds.